-Island destinations actually make sensational holiday havens for babies and their mums and dads – and the good news is that, far from having to compromise on chill time (or romance!) because you have little ones – there are many amazing resorts on islands in Australia and the Pacific that are dedicated to keeping the dream alive for new parents.
-Far from daunting, taking family time out on a beautiful tropical island can only benefit you and baby!
+Island destinations make sensational holiday havens for babies and their mums and dads – and the good news is that far from having to compromise on chill time (or romance!) because you have little ones – there are many fantastic resorts on islands in Australia and the Pacific that are dedicated to keeping the dream alive for new parents.
+Far from daunting, taking family time out on a beautiful tropical island can only benefit you and your baby!

 We did it when my daughter was two months old in an attempt to recapture pre-baby holiday memories and to test if it was even possible to enjoy sun, sand, surf and ‘together time’ with another travelling companion in tow.
 To our surprise it was … we just had to tweak the dream slightly!
 We shared romantic dinners in the restaurant, with baby asleep in her capsule under the table; we took walks along the beach, with baby in a sling and sun hat; we relaxed on the balcony together overlooking the ocean, while baby slept inside and we had mid-afternoon siestas – the three of us!
 Same, same … but different.

 Factor in travel times and modes of transport to your destination and determine what you – and baby – can manage, without losing it!
 The carefree days of a backpack each are on hold for now, and while babies are only small, the amount of paraphernalia they require makes travelling light a thing of the past, so be realistic about the logistics of the journey to your holiday island.